HackSouth/hacksouth.github.io/_posts/2020-12-10 Is that you Hack South? Is this me?.md

 The future is hard to call.
 We will continue speading the word about the Hack South Server.
 We will continue to do CTF's and learn something along the way.
 We are considering things that are centric to the community (Both local and security related) where we can make a difference and uplift a population or cluster of people.
 We want to start hosting small workshops every month, delivered by our local industry leaders.
 We may even start a little podcast, dedicated to Hack South and what we are doing.
 We will continue to build lasting friendships.
 Why be lonely, when 379 something or other of your friends are waiting here to welcome you, learn from you or teach you something.

-> We continue down the path of our continued pursuit of excellence, whether that be in a technical field, or meme'ory
+> We go hence forth, down the path of our continued pursuit of excellence, whether that be in a technical field, or meme'ory

 ## Roles and Channels